tytso/xfstests-bld/Documentation/gce-xfstests.md

 The --unpack option will cause the complete results directory to be unpacked into a directory in /tmp instead.

-## Creating a new GCE test appliance image
+# Creating a new GCE test appliance image

 By default gce-xfstests uses the prebuilt image which is made available via the xfstests-cloud project.
 However, if you want to build your own image, you must first build the xfstests tarball as described in the [instructions for building xfstests](building-xfstests.md).
-Next, with the working directory set to kvm-xfstests/test-appliance, run the gce-create-image script:

-        % cd kvm-xfstests/test-appliance ; ./gce-create-image

-The gce-create-image command creates a new image with a name such as "xfstests-201607170247" where 20160717... is a date and timestamp when the image was created.
-This image is created as part of an image family called xfstests, and so the most recent xfstests image is the one that will be used by default.
-In order to use the xfstests image family created in your GCE project, you will need to add to your configuration file the following after the GCE_PROJECT variable is defined (to be the name of your GCE project):
+Then run the command "gce-xfstests create-image".
+This will create a new GCE image with a name such as "xfstests-201608132226" where 201608132226 indicates when the image was created (in this case, August 13, 2016 at 22:26).

+This image will be created as part of an image family called xfstests.
+By default, when you start a test using gce-xfstests, the most recently created image in the xfstests image faily will be used.

+In order to use the xfstests image family created in your GCE project (instead of the xfstests-cloud project), add the following to your `/.config/gce-xfstests configuration file after the GCE_PROJECT variable is defined:

         GCE_IMAGE_PROJECT="$GCE_PROJECT"

+Normally, the most recently created image in the xfstests image family will be used by default.
+You can however override this by using the -I option to specify a specific image file.
+(For example:
+"gce-xfstests -I xfstests-201608130052 smoke".)
+You can also use the --image-project command line option to override the GCE_IMAGE_PROJECT setting in your configuration file.